wuxxin/infra-shared/docs/scripts.md

 ## `write_removable.py`

-This script writes an image to a removable storage device.
+Writes an image to a removable storage device.
 It uses the serial number of the device to identify it.

 Usage: